Basketball moves: Behind-the-back pass

 Behind-the-back passes are passes dealt to a target behind the passer's back.
 Usually done to confuse the defender, behind-the-back passes can either be bounced off the floor or passed directly to a teammate's chest.
 However, most behind-the-back passes are direct.
 Earl Monroe was famous for this move.
 Steve Nash used this move often, and Chris Webber is famed for using this move down in the paint.

 Two-person play

 Give and go

-"Give and Go" is an offensive play that involves passing the ball (give) and then running (go) to an open spot to receive the ball back, usually near the basket, for an easy score.
+A give and go is an offensive play that involves passing the ball (give) and then running (go) to an open spot to receive the ball back, usually near the basket, for an easy score.
 This play can be effective when the defender pays too much attention to the ball instead of the player who moves after passing the ball.
 This is also known as a "One-Two" in street ball.